 Apartments targeting middle America have performed well

-Effective rent growth for Class B apartments has largely outpaced that seen in Class A apartments since 2013, when supply first began to accelerate.
-New supply has generally been concentrated in the Class A segment of the apartment market, which caused rent growth to slow in 2016 and 2017.
-This trend has created opportunity for Class B assets in recent years.
+Effective rent growth for class B apartments has largely outpaced that seen in class A apartments since 2013, when supply first began to accelerate (Figure 10).
+New supply has generally been concentrated in the class A segment of the apartment market, which caused rent growth to slow in 2016 and persisted for several years including during the COVID pandemic.
+This trend has created opportunity for class B assets in recent years.

 In our view, targeting MiMis, or millennials and middle income households, will provide investors with significant favorable investment opportunities in tomorrow’s world.
 Middle income households represent a stable and sustainable long-term source of demand for apartments as they tend to rent out of necessity and not necessarily by choice.

 At the same time, the millennial generation has exerted considerable influence on commercial real estate in recent years and will continue to do so in tomorrow’s world.
 It is important to remember that the generation spans nearly twenty years, but distinctions should be made between the younger and older segments of the cohort.
-The OM cohort are now reaching, or have reached, the age at which most are facing typical ‘grown up’ life decisions while the YMs, on the other hand, have arrived and will drive demand for housing in potentially different ways that bears watching.
+The older millennial cohort are now reaching, or have reached, the age at which most are facing typical ‘grown up’ life decisions while the younger millennials, on the other hand, have arrived and will drive demand for housing in potentially different ways that bears watching.

 This material is provided for informational or educational purposes only and does not constitute a solicitation in any jurisdiction.
 Moreover, it neither constitutes an offer to enter into an investment agreement with the recipient of this document nor an invitation to respond to it by making an offer to enter into an investment agreement.
 This material may contain “forward-looking” information that is not purely historical in nature.
 Such information may include, among other things, projections, forecasts, estimates of yields or returns, and proposed or expected portfolio composition.
 Moreover, certain historical performance information of other investment vehicles or composite accounts managed by Nuveen has been included in this material and such performance information is presented by way of example only.
 No representation is made that the performance presented will be achieved by any Nuveen funds, or that every assumption made in achieving, calculating or presenting either the forward-looking information or the historical performance information herein has been considered or stated in preparing this material.
 Any changes to assumptions that may have been made in preparing this material could have a material impact on the investment returns that are presented herein by way of example.